 This set of armor is worn by the Knights of the Silver Hand in battle, this armor is blessed by the Holy Light to aid the righteous men and women of the Order against evil influences.

 Made of steel and silver and gold, and mantled with a blue cloak on one shoulder, the knights of the order fight with the full righteous cause of the Holy Light.

-Enhancements

-Weapons and armors may be enhanced with the secret knowledge of infusionists.
-Enhancements can be applied to any weapon, and take up one step of rarity.
-An infusionist can stack many different enhancements on a single weapon or armor, increasing the bonus.

-This costs the same for the difference between the two steps of rarity.